nodeMevK/senpy-ai/README.md

     48. Look into hallucination yeild

     49. Need to set up pipeline now tbh and organize db - look into vector dbs

+    50. Also check back to creating custom models on `https://ollama.com/blog/python-javascript-libraries`